Majlanky/majlanky.github.io/_posts/2022-07-28-why-not-to-use-environment-related-spring-profiles.md

 :warning: If you are using K8s, ArgoCD and similar it probably led you to proper way already.
 If you are just moving to K8s based environment, you can  find nifty information here. :warning:

-Everybody knows Spring profiles and many things was said about it specially how to use it from the technical point of view.
+Everybody knows Spring profiles and many things was said about it especially how to use it from the technical point of view.
 Similarly, as in other articles I will not be focusing on the technical point of view because I expect that you know or can find this information easily.
 What I would like to focus on is what I see very often and which makes a lot of problems more or less, sooner or later.
 We can list issues first and then dive deeper in to the topics.